 2 ounces smoked salmon

-5 spears grilled or roasted asparagus
+5 spears grilled, roasted or blanched asparagus

 1/4 cup homemade or store-bought pickled red onion, or to taste

 Steps to Make It

 Gather the ingredients.

 Slice the bagel in half crosswise and toast to your liking.